mautrix/docs/bridges/general/troubleshooting.md

     working correctly.
 If it shows nothing at all, something is broken.
   * Also note that `transaction` is not the same as `transactions`.
 If you don't include the `s` at the end, you'll get tons of unrelated logs.
+  * For mautrix-imessage, you should also check the wsproxy logs.
 * The bridge was down for longer than a few minutes and the homeserver backed off.
 The homeserver should retry after some time.
 If it still doesn't work after an hour or so (exact backoff depends on how long the bridge was down),